bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 But I have never dug into code until 3 years ago!

-I don’t know why I was thinking that: coding is not for me.
+I don’t know why I was thinking that: coding is not for me!

 #Too complicated!

 But 3 years ago, I discovered JavaScript.

 I got into it by case.

 I was learning digital marketing.

 I wasn’t very good at it to be honest.